-You probably know that veggies are good for you and that fruits and veggies should fill half your plate.
+You probably know that veggies are good for you and that produce of some kind should fill half your plate.
 However, the “knowing” and the “doing” are two different things.
 In counseling people of all ages about healthier eating, I’ve found that fruits are pretty easy for most people.
 Just grab an apple between meals, toss banana slices or blueberries on your cereal or drink a small glass of OJ or pomegranate juice.
 Easy-Peasy–right?!

 Adding veggies to your plate–all day, not just at dinner–is where the challenge lies.
 So I’ve come up with some ideas to help you eat more veggies.
 You might find it especially challenging to get your kids to eat their veggies.
 I hear you!
 First, set an example by gobbling down your veggies and second, make it fun!
 The tips below have been tried on kids of all ages and they work!